velvia/links/rust.md

 * [Hot Reloading in Rust](https://robert.kra.hn/posts/hot-reloading-rust/) - great article on how to hot-reload dynamic linked libraries in Rust, and on the potential pitfalls, with plenty of links.

+* [quote]() - the standard way to generate a Rust code TokenStream from quoting rust code.
+Great for procedural macros or code generation.
+* [prettyplease](https://crates.io/crates/prettyplease) - Rust TokenStream pretty printer - great for code generation

 ## IDE/Editor/Tooling

 * [EVCXR](https://github.com/google/evcxr/tree/master/evcxr_repl) - a Rust REPL!!!
 With deps, and tab-completion for methods!!